PhillipUg/ranten/README.md

 This project is intended to be an MVP so its not at full functionality.
 It is also intended to be a twitter redesign.
 I have implemented the following feature:
 * Users can create accounts and upload an avatar & cover photo
 * Users can login with their usernames
-* Users can create rants
+* Users can create and delete rants
 * Users like and dislike rants
-* Users can delete and edit rants
 * Users can follow other users that they arem't already following
 * Users can unfollow users that they are following